Governance

 Architect and urban planner Mohamed Sahby Gorgi graduated in architecture from ITAAU Tunis and completed a Masters in conservation of monuments and historic sites from KULeuven in Belgium before founding Zin Architecture.
 In 2014, he founded T2A-Architects with four other architects.
 His realisations include health care facilities, hotels, residential units as well as cultural institutions across Tunisia and other parts of Africa.
 Between 2011 and 2014, he presided over the Urban Planning Construction Commission for the city of Ariana, and from 2015 to 2020, he founded and led the Winou-Etrottoir Association, which advocates for pedestrians in public spaces.
 In 2015, he participed in the foundation of the Fédération des Architectes Francophones d’Afrique.
 He was elected President of the Council of the Order of the Architects of Tunisia in 2020.

-Alternate member : Rim Zaabar
+Alternate member : Daniel Musana

 Bureau